 As part of its outreach efforts, VRE will continue its outreach to language minority voters.
 VRE will work with LAAC members and community partners to provide voters with language assistance at educational workshops.
-Workshops will be scheduled September 2023 through February 2024.
+Workshops will be scheduled prior to every statewide election cycle.
 Locations are to be determined and will be combined with an existing community event.
 Advertising of these workshops will be done on social media, including Next Door, and through trusted community partners.
 At these workshops VRE will provide: